hejny/webgpt/assets/ai/wallpaper/gallery/Pavol_Hejn_a_wallpaper_featuring_a_colorful_fractal_pattern_wit_47ddf7d7-ccd2-4cb5-95d4-c46ff2b7f218-0_0.content.md

 ## References

-If you want to learn more about fractals and their fascinating properties, here are some resources we recommend:
+If you want to learn more about fractals and their Fas<wbr>ci<wbr>na<wbr>ting properties, here are some resources we recommend:

 - [Fractal Foundation](#) - A non-profit organization dedicated to promoting education and understanding of fractals.
 - [Mandelbrot Set](#) - An interactive exploration of the famous Mandelbrot set fractal.